Free washer | Bye bye Michigan!

 Beniers, 19, 43 points in 37 games for the Wolverines, is already at the center of the first line in training with the Seattle Kraken, between Ryan Donato and Jordan Eberle.

 Those who followed Cole Caufield’s last participation in the World Junior Championship with the American team, in 2021, will remember him.
-Beniers, then 18, formed a line with Caufield and young Minnesota Wild star Matt Boldy, but chemistry never could be established between the three.
+Beniers, then 18, formed a line with Caufield and young Minnesota Wild star Matt Boldy, but chemistry never might be established between the three.

-Rebuilding could take time in Seattle, since the Kraken didn’t rack up draft picks like the Golden Knights when they entered the League, but they will likely draft in the top three this year and hold four second-round picks this year. summer.
+Rebuilding might take time in Seattle, since the Kraken didn’t rack up draft picks like the Golden Knights when they entered the League, but they will likely draft in the top three this year and hold four second-round picks this year. summer.

 Kent Johnson’s Columbus debut, 37 points in 32 games at Michigan, a member of the Canadian Olympic team like Power, solidifies GM Jarmo Kekalainen’s impressive youth turn this summer.